mtaylor/tuskar_install/README.md

 Prerequisite
 -------------

-To install tuskar using this script, you **MUST** first run through all steps: 1 - 28 from this guide:
+To install tuskar using this script, you **MUST** first run the steps through running configure-overcloud.sh from this guide:

 https://github.com/agroup/undercloud-live/blob/slagle/package/README.md#runninginstalling-2-node